thoughtbot/design-system/README.md

 1. Create HTML examples by placing HTML files in a sub-folder, taking care to not name them `index.html`.
 1. Provide a front-matter entry for `type: "example"`.
-1. Render the examples by using the `example` Hugo shortcode.
-When providing the fileName argumenet, take care to include the subfolder and omit the file extension for the HTML sample.

 Here is an example documentation file for a fictional pattern known as `tbds-thingy`: